Jeroenvos/BikeSharingDemand/Analysis Bike Sharing Demand.md

 ## Future work
 * More models/ algorithms can be tested and evaluated.
 * I can optimize the sparsity by experiment with the different attributes used in the random forest model.
+  * This is done by dimensionality reduction: only include significant attributes and test whether including the attributes improves the model significantly (partial F-test)
+  * Also Principal component analysis can be used to reduce the dimensionality.
 * I can elaborate more on the relations within e.g. dates and time.
 * Now I only used the default random forest class.
 I could experiment with different variables.
-* Because 'casual' and 'registered' are included I maybe could predict them separately.
-However, for now I am not sure how to use this properly in my models.
+* Because 'casual' and 'registered' are included I  could first predict them separately.
 * To better communicate the analyses and results I should perform everything in just one environment e.g. in R.

+# Predictions V2
+The improvements I made here are first tested by cross validation and afterwards submitted on Kaggle.

+###Casual and registered
+The first iteration I made is to split predictions for casual and registered users.
+I assume that they behave differently.
+For example: casual users rent bikes on holidays and weekends, where registered users probably rent bikes during rush hours.

+### Datetime
+Also I (finally) created 'year' 'month of the year' and 'day of the month' to better see the behaviour over time. day of the month appeared to be counter productive since the train set always consists of the first 20 days and the test set of the last ±10.
+I therefore only included year and month

+### Dimensions
+I played around with adding and leaving out some attributes.
+Since most work ws already done in the linear regression models, at first sight the attribute set seems to perform well.

+The final score I got was 0.48209